School Sport Victoria (SSV) is the peak body for School Sport in Victoria. SSV is a sub-committee of the Department of Education and Training.

 School Sport Victoria will actively promote school sport for all Victorian school students as a means of supporting schools programs in developing their students' health and wellbeing.
 School Sport Victoria will do this by:

-Download this general brochure as a PDF.
+Download SSV's general brochure

 To be the State and National leader in providing quality sporting opportunities in the school environment for all school age children in Victoria.

 School Sport Victoria is very fortunate to have a wonderful group of ambassadors who support and advocate the importance of school sport.
 These include Olympic, World Championship and Commonwealth Games medallists and ground-breaking academics – all people who have attained the pinnacle of their career.
 SSV is indebted to each and every one of them who volunteer their time to promote school sport in a variety of roles.

 You can view or download SSV's policy on

 School Sport Victoria Sport Sub Committees began in 2011 with the purpose to develop a high quality school sport program by fostering stronger partnerships between education and state sporting associations.
 These sub committees bring together sporting and education expertise to inform both sectors in their planning and development to provide vibrant, sustainable school sport programs with strong links to community sport.
 Read more...

 The ordinary membership of SSV consists of each of the classes listed below.
 Only Full and Associate member schools compete in interschool competitions organised by SSV.

 Students attending schools that are affiliated with SSV for the current year are eligible to trial and participate in SSV interstate representative teams.

 Qualifications: Any Non-Government Primary School or Non-Government Secondary School which: